vijikarthi/flink-connectors-wiki/streaming.md

 |`enableMetrics`|true or false to enable/disable reporting Pravega reader group metrics.
 By default, the metrics option is enabled.|

 ### Parallelism
 `FlinkPravegaWriter` supports parallelization.
-For more information please revisit the concept [Parallelism](#parallelism) discussed in the above section.
+Use the `setParallelism` method to configure the number of parallel instances to execute.

 ### Event Routing
 Every event written to a Pravega stream has an associated Routing Key.
 The Routing Key is the basis for event ordering.
 See the [Pravega documentation](http://pravega.io/docs/latest/pravega-concepts/#events) for details.